 At the end of the course, learners will sit a 30-question multiple-choice test where they’ll need to receive 70% to pass.

 With the facts out of the way, let’s talk a little bit about my experience on the course, starting with what made me want to get my WSET Level 1 Award in Wines.
-Aside from the fact that I simply wanted to learn more about wine, it was the thought of being able to actually describe wines in more detail in my own writing that really drew me in.
-Over the last year or so, I’ve been working hard to make Female Original into a drink and music-focused website, and a big part of that has been talking about wines in my Wine Wednesday series.
+Aside from the fact that I simply wanted to learn more about wine, it was the thought of being able to actually describe wines in more detail in my writing that drew me in – especially for my Wine Wednesday series!

 Virtual Learning with One Foot in the Grapes

-Given the fact that we’re very much still in the midst of a pandemic, I actually did my WSET Level 1 Award in Wines entirely over Zoom.
-Now, you might be thinking “But how the hell do you do a wine tasting over Zoom, Faye?”.
+There are plenty of bars, restaurants, and other venues across the UK (and Worldwide) where you can take your WSET course.
+However, I actually did my WSET Level 1 Award in Wines entirely over Zoom.
+Now, you might be thinking “But how the hell do you do a wine tasting over Zoom?”.
 Well, I’m here to tell you that it’s absolutely possible, and with the help of Jane from One Foot in the Grapes, who taught me everything I needed to know, it’s actually really bloody fun too.

 Sitting the final exam